02 November 2012

 ‘But we are also targeting employers who take on illegal workers.
 They are both fuelling illegal immigration and damaging the majority of legitimate businesses who play by the rules.

 ‘This is why we have the power to hit those who break the law with heavy fines.’
 (Quote from Border Agency website)

 Every year, the UK Border Agency imposes civil penalties on hundreds of companies which fail to carry out proper right-to-work checks on staff.

-As most restaurants do not have a dedicated HR system that provides a service of recording migrants status, there are systems available, we offer a system which has been viewed by BIA inspectors and praised for its simplicity, clarity and ability to withstand the Sponsor Licence Regulations regarding reporting on migrant workers.
+Most restaurants do not have a dedicated HR system that provides a service of recording migrants status but there are systems available.
+We offer a system which has been viewed by BIA inspectors and praised for its simplicity, clarity and ability to withstand the Sponsor Licence Regulations regarding reporting on migrant workers.

 Contact us for further advice whether or not you have been fined we can help you today on 01634 828288.